kathyqat/google-homepage/README.md

 Overall, I'm quite pleased with my work :)

 I was quite stubborn and wanted to solve the problem without looking at the navbar guide that TOP suggested.
 It did take me longer than necessary, but because this was my first real work, I wanted to make sure that I had a solid grasp of the concepts.
 I didn't want to just follow along with the example like in Free Code Camp lessons.
 I'm not shy about Google-ing an issue, but it felt like an easy way out if I used the guide and not something that I thought to Google myself.
-Maybe I'll go back in later and make the code responsive.
-Please don't dispel the illusion and try making the viewport smaller.
+Maybe I'll go back in later and make the code even more responsive.
+It has some degree of responsiveness, especially compared to some of the student solutions that I've seen.
+Please don't dispel the illusion and try making the viewport too small.

 Some methods that were tried but didn't work:
 1. Using background: url(); to put the magnifying glass icon in the search field.
 The image was able to be sized and positioned properly, but the opacity could not be changed and I didn't want to simply find and use a grey version.
 On second thought, this way is probably smarter and more robust.